thebader9/RMLGROUP2/README.md

 * **Team Members**:

 * **Intended use**:The model card is developed for academic purpose.Any use beyond an educational reference is out-of-scope.
-* **Training & Evaluation data**:The Home Mortgage Disclosure Act (HMDA) data is used for the study.The training and Evaluation dataset is available as zip files.The unlabeled test dataset is used to score our  models and   scores are submitted as part of assignment deliverable.
+* **Training & Evaluation data**:The Home Mortgage Disclosure Act (HMDA) dataset is used for the study.The unlabeled test dataset is used to score our  models and scores are submitted as part of assignment deliverable.
    <br>
  **hmda train preprocessed.zip – https://github.com/jphall663/GWU_rml/tree/master/assignments/data**
    <br>
   **hmda test preprocessed.zip – https://github.com/jphall663/GWU_rml/tree/master/assignments/data**

+Training data contains 160338 rows and 23 columns.
+Test data contains 19831 rows and 22 columns.